Your Complete Website Audit Checklist

 ✔ Depth & Value

-• Does the blog content genuinely help someone?
+• Does your blog content genuinely help someone?

 • Does it demonstrate your expertise?